GrantCanty/rag_llm/Readme.md

 4. Return the results of the query to the front end

 ## Tips to run the project
 This project users Docker to ensure minimal compatability issues between machines.
 Ensure that Docker is installed.
 It does take a while to build the Docker image and have it running

+Create a .`env` file in the `backend` folder before running.
+It should have the following fields:

+.env
+`LLM_MODEL=mistralai/Mixtral-8x7B-Instruct-v0.1`
+`EMBEDDING_MODEL=sentence-transformers/all-MiniLM-L6-v2`
+`HUGGINGFACE_API_TOKEN=(enter your API token from Hugging Face)`

 Follow these steps to run the project:
 1. Open your command line
 2. Clone the github repo to your local machine
 3. Ensure that Docker is running
-4. Enter `docker built -t rag-llm .` to build the Docker file
+4. Enter `docker build -t rag-llm .` to build the Docker file
 5. Enter `docker run -p 8501:8501 rag-llm` to run the image
 6. Open your browser and visit `localhost:8501` to interact with the chat bot